HSE Welding Fume Advice

 Following the principles outlined within the Hierarchy of welding control, some manufacturers have introduced robotic welding cells which completely remove the operators from harm.
 Beam can advise on suitable extract systems, including enclosures, extract capacity, and offer complete solutions comprising the design, supply, installation and validation of the equipment.

 The first picture shows an example of a telescopic extract arm located at a welding robot in a retracted position to facilitate product set-up and service.
-The second picture shows the extract arm extended to the working postion.
+The second picture shows the extract arm extended to the working position.

 On-torch weld fume extraction